Christopher-Rancel/SQL-Data-Warehouse-Project/README.md

-# 🗄️ SQL Data Warehouse Project
+# SQL Data Warehouse Project

-## 📌 Project Overview
+## Project Overview
-This project focuses on the design and implementation of a SQL-based data warehouse structure to support consistent reporting, data organization, and operational analysis.
-It simulates how structured data can be prepared for BI and analytics use cases.
+This project focuses on the design and implementation of a structured SQL-based data warehouse to simulate how organizations prepare data for analytical and BI purposes.

+The objective was to design a scalable and organized data model capable of supporting reporting, KPI tracking, and analytical queries.

 ---

-## 🎯 Objectives
+## Data Model Design

-- Design a structured and organized data model
+- Implementation of a structured analytical schema
+- Separation between **fact tables** and **dimension tables**
-- Improve data consistency and accessibility for reporting
+- Logical entity modeling to improve data clarity and consistency
-- Support KPI tracking and operational analysis
+- Data structured for BI-oriented querying

+The project simulates a simplified star-schema approach to support analytical workloads.

 ---

-## 🛠️ Skills & Tools Used
-- **SQL**
-  - Table creation and data modeling
+## Data Processing Logic

-  - Structured datasets for reporting purposes
+- Structured table creation using SQL
-  - Aggregations and analytical queries
-- Data organization and logical structuring
+- Data aggregation and transformation logic
-- BI-oriented thinking
+- Analytical queries optimized for reporting use cases
+- Preparation of datasets suitable for dashboard consumption

 ---

-## 🧱 Project Structure
-- Creation of tables designed for analytical use
-- Clear separation of data entities
+## Technologies Used

+- SQL
+- Relational Database Concepts
+- Data Modeling
-- Queries structured to support reporting and visibility
+- Aggregations and Analytical Queries

 ---

-## 📈 Key Outcomes
+## Key Outcomes

-- Organized data structure suitable for BI tools and reporting
+- Organized warehouse-ready structure
-- Improved clarity and consistency of data for analysis
+- Improved query clarity for KPI analysis
-- Foundation for operational dashboards and KPI monitoring
+- Structured foundation for BI dashboards and reporting tools

 ---

-## 📂 How to Use
-- Review SQL scripts to understand the data model
+## What This Project Demonstrates

+- Understanding of data warehouse fundamentals
-- Execute queries to explore structured analytical outputs
+- Ability to design structured analytical databases
-- Adapt the structure for reporting or BI extensions
+- Foundations in data engineering concepts
+- BI-oriented thinking applied to SQL

 ---

+## Repository Structure

+- SQL scripts for schema creation
+- Analytical queries for reporting
+- Structured datasets prepared for BI usage

+---

-## 📎 Context
+## Context

-This project demonstrates foundational data warehouse concepts and supports junior-level data analyst and BI-oriented roles in operational environments.
+This project represents foundational data warehouse design concepts and serves as a stepping stone toward data engineering and cloud-based analytical systems.